Karl Schwarzschild: Life

-After graduation in 1890 he attended the University of Strasbourg to study astronomy.
+After graduation in 1890, he attended the University of Strasbourg to study astronomy.
 After two years he transferred to the Ludwig Maximilian University of Munich where he obtained his doctorate in 1896 for a work on Henri Poincaré's theories.

 From 1897, he worked as assistant at the Kuffner Observatory in Vienna.
 His work here concentrated on the photometry of star clusters and laid the foundations for a formula linking the intensity of the starlight, exposure time, and the resulting contrast on a photographic plate.
 An integral part of that theory is the Schwarzschild exponent (astrophotography).
-In 1899 he returned to Munich to complete his Habilitation.
+In 1899, he returned to Munich to complete his Habilitation.

-From 1901 until 1909 he was a professor at the prestigious Göttingen Observatory within the University of Göttingen, where he had the opportunity to work with some significant figures, including David Hilbert and Hermann Minkowski.
+From 1901 until 1909, he was a professor at the prestigious Göttingen Observatory within the University of Göttingen, where he had the opportunity to work with some significant figures, including David Hilbert and Hermann Minkowski.
 Schwarzschild became the director of the observatory.
 He married Else Rosenbach, a great-granddaughter of Friedrich Wöhler and daughter of a professor of surgery at Göttingen, in 1909.
 Later that year they moved to Potsdam, where he took up the post of director of the Astrophysical Observatory.
 This was then the most prestigious post available for an astronomer in Germany.

-From 1912 Schwarzschild was a member of the Prussian Academy of Sciences.
+From 1912, Schwarzschild was a member of the Prussian Academy of Sciences.

+Work on general relativity and death

-At the outbreak of World War I in 1914 Schwarzschild volunteered for service in the German army, despite being over 40 years old.
+At the outbreak of World War I in 1914, Schwarzschild volunteered for service in the German army despite being over 40 years old.
 He served on both the western and eastern fronts, specifically helping with ballistic calculations and rising to the rank of second lieutenant in the artillery.
 While serving on the front in Russia in 1915, he began to suffer from pemphigus, a rare and painful autoimmune skin-disease.
+In March 1916, Schwarzschild left military service because of his illness and returned to Göttingen.

-Nevertheless, he managed to write three outstanding papers, two on the theory of relativity and one on quantum theory.
+Nevertheless, he managed to write three important papers, two on the theory of relativity and one on quantum theory.
 His papers on relativity produced the first exact solutions to the Einstein field equations, and a minor modification of these results gives the well-known solution that now bears his name — the Schwarzschild metric.
+He also identified the Schwarzschild radius, at which a star will form what is now known as a black hole, though he wrongly believed this finding to be a mathematical curiosity that had no practical relevance.
+Twenty-three years after Schwarzschild's death, J. Robert Oppenheimer and Hartland Snyder correctly predicted the existence of black holes in their Oppenheimer–Snyder model, though they did not draw directly on Schwarzschild's work.

-In March 1916 Schwarzschild left military service because of his illness and returned to Göttingen.
-Two months later, on May 11, 1916, his struggle with pemphigus may have led to his death at the age of 42.
+Schwarzschild died of immune complications related to his illness on 11 May 1916, at the age of 42.
 He rests in his family grave at the Stadtfriedhof Göttingen.

 With his wife Else he had three children: